August 31st

 Meaning of the subhAShita:

-By restraining the senses like a stork, a learned person, aware of his space, time and strengths, succeeds in all his tasks.
+Through restraining his senses like a stork, a learned person, aware of his space, time, and strengths, succeeds in all his tasks.

 Commentary:

 A stork stands still on one foot, without moving an inch, waiting patiently for its catch.
-It is very aware of the happenings around it, yet restrains its senses.
-His patience gets paid off eventually!
+Clearly, it is aware of the happenings around itself, yet restrains its senses.
+Its patience gets paid off eventually!

-Same is done by an intelligent person.
-He is very aware of his surroundings but doesn't yield into the pleasures of his senses.
+The same is done by an intelligent person.
+He is very aware of his surroundings but doesn't yield to the pleasures of his senses.
 He will not let his desires or weaknesses overpower his reasoning.
 He is flexible to changes, yet firm in his conviction.
-His awareness of his strengths and weaknesses, time and space - all contribute to his wisdom.
+His awareness of his strengths and weaknesses, time and space—together contribute to his wisdom.
 His patience and perseverance pay off eventually!

-Patience is waiting.
-Not passively sitting still - that is laziness!
-But to keep going when the going is hard and slow - that is patience.
+Patience is waiting, not sitting still passively (that is laziness).
+To keep going when the going is slow and tedious, is patience.
 Patience is the companion of wisdom!

 pada vigrahaH: